WHETHER BUYING, SELLING OR RENTING

 Still trying to decide on a location for your winter ski break?
 Then look no further than VINGT Paris favourite, Courchevel, one of the most prestigious resorts in the world.
-Susie Hollands brings us the lowdown
+Susie Hollands brings us her highlights

 With its picture-perfect Alpine landscape, composed of vast powdery slopes, fragrant pine forests and impossibly pretty villages, it’s perhaps no wonder that Courchevel is one of the most renowned ski resorts in Europe.
 Throw in the state-of-the-art facilities, a buzzy aprés-ski scene and a medley of Michelin-Star restaurants – not to mention some seriously chic boutiques – and you have one of the most prestigious in the world.